Delight in the tranquility of Sailors Haven on Fire Island. Photo by the author

 Kids can play while mom and dad sample the vintage at Harbes Family Farm and Vineyard.
 Photo by Jaime Sumersille

 Families are welcome at Long Island’s first sustainable vineyard, established in 2003.
 Visit the Barnyard Adventure next door first, where kids can run around and interact with farm animals on 8 acres of land.
-Then end your day with a glass of wine among the vines.
+Then end your day with a glass of wine among the arm grounds.

 Rebuilt after superstorm Sandy, the boardwalk at Long Beach is ideal for jogging, biking, and walking.
 Admission is free, although there is a charge to visit the beach.